-Importance of citing the correct source, for purposes of determining self-contradiction and argument: Pesachim 107a
+Importance of citing the correct source of a rabbinic idea, for purposes of determining self-contradiction and argument: Pesachim 107a

 Citing a source with its statement brings the Redemption to this world: Megillah 15a; Niddah 19b